Louiskovski/MIDI-to-BMS-Converter/README.md

 ### Timing and CIT Data Generation
 [Example Midis can be found here](https://kuribo64.net/get.php?id=vAtG6DE5AoRxOOGp)

-Beat data for timing things like beat blocks, as well as associated chord and note scale data for effects such as item jingles can be generated as follows:
+Beat data for timing things like beat blocks, as well as associated chord and note scale data for effects such as item jingles can be generated as follows.

+Time signature changes, e.g. from 3/4 to 4/4 in the middle of a song, or an intro with a different time signature than the rest of the song (like Good Egg Galaxy's theme) are not currently supported.

 #### Timing/Beat
 To enable timing and chord generation for your midi, add a marker called **BEAT_4/4** for a four-quarter time song or a **BEAT_3/4** for a three-quarter time song to the midi at any location.